 An audit is conducted to evaluate how close local practice is to best practice and identify gaps.
 It is snapshot of current practice against best practice, target performance.
 This is done by the selection of aspects of patient care and the evaluation of the performance of a service against an agreed set of criteria or standards to answer the following questions:

 - What should be happening? (according to evidence, best practice, other agreed standards, which provide the criteria for the audit)

 - How can we improve? (changes and interventions required)

 - Have our improvements resulted in a change? (repeated audits as part of the cycle to close the gap).

 Clinical audit is a fundamental component of maintaining high standards of clinical excellence.
 Therefore, it is essential that healthcare professionals at every level understand what clinical audits are, how they should work, how the results of clinical audits contribute to excellent care and how working knowledge of clinical audit can advance their careers.
 Audits provide information about processes and, importantly, outcomes for patients and families.
 These outcomes need to be monitored on a continuous basis through an audit schedule and the results reported at relevant committees such as a Patient Safety and Quality committee.

-- The audit and feedback development needs to consider the audit component in relation to how and what data is collected and ensure audit cycles are repeated, the feedback component to include multi-modal methods of providing the feedback, the nature of the behaviour change required and explicit goals and action plans are included as part of the feedback.
+- The audit and feedback (A&F) development needs to consider the audit component in relation to how and what data is collected and ensure audit cycles are repeated, the feedback component to include multi-modal methods of providing the feedback, the nature of the behaviour change required and explicit goals and action plans are included as part of the feedback.